-We encourage anyone and everyone to take this rare opportunity to see the greatest places the country has to offer, while casting a line.
-Below are some of the best park options for fishing, even as the weather cools well into November.
+We encourage anyone and everyone to take this rare opportunity to get outdoor and cast a line.
+Below are some of the free entrance and license free opportunities for veterans and the general public across the country.

 The State: Florida